chhotii-alex/prospective-randomizer/README.md

 The existance of these _bad_ experimental designs demonstrate that it is easy to do _worse_ than randomization in making groups similar and isolating intervention effects.
 But can we do _better_?

-The law of large numbers dictates that with sufficiently large group sizes, the mean of each group (on any possible feature) will approach the population mean, thus ensuring that groups will be similar.
+The law of large numbers dictates that with sufficiently large group sizes, the mean (of whatever feature) of a randomly selected group will approach the population mean, thus ensuring that all randomly selected groups will be similar.
+In an ideal world all studies would have large N; however this ideal may be out of reach.
-However, many studies in fields such as psychology, education, circadian biology, etc. suffer the triple challenges of stingier funding, more intensive research protocols per subject, and higher variance in outcome measures.
+Many studies in fields such as psychology, education, circadian biology, etc. suffer the triple challenges of stingier funding, more intensive research protocols per subject, and higher variance in both features and outcome measures.
 Economics have hampered researchers' ability to run large-N studies even when they have the patience and motivation to want to.
-At smaller N, sampling error becomes a large problem:
+At smaller N, sampling error becomes a large problem.
 [math and numbers here]

-Sampling error is (relationship to) the variance in the population.
-Classically variance has been minimized by selecting subjects from a small population&mdash;only selecting students between 18 and 22 at _this_ university, for example.
+Sampling error is [relationship to] the variance in the population.
+Classically variance has been minimized by selecting subjects from a small population&mdash;only selecting students between 18 and 22 at a specific university, for example.
 However, universities have become increasingly accessible to more diverse backgrounds, and granting agencies have noticed and taken a dim view of studies only on narrow privileged populations, such as the all-male all-white elite university student cohort.
 Given the resource constraints on many studies and the desire to have broadly-applicable results, many studies apply very few